Short Reports

 Rainfall lasting more than two days, which occasionally reached more than 200 mm, especially in the center and south of Germany, led to rapidly swelling streams and rivers.
 Many of them were flooded and in East Hesse two levels of Fulda tributaries even reached new historic highs.
 On many rivers in Hesse, Baden-Württemberg and Bavaria, floods occurred with a return period of between 2 and 10 years.
 However, there was no extreme flood on larger rivers.
 In some areas streams and rivers came out or overflowed their banks and flooded adjacent properties, meadows and roads.
 Some road connections were interrupted and the railway between Murnau and Garmisch was also closed.
 The heavy rainfall was caused by a low-pressure system with a center above eastern Central Europe; on the one hand, it transported moist and warm air masses in a wide curve from north to Germany, and on the other hand, the strong northern flow brought an effective moisture replenishment, which was particularly noticeable in the low mountain ranges and close to the Alps increasing precipitation.
 The large rain deficit that has existed in Germany for many months was able to reduce, but not to eliminate it.
 In addition, rainfall was particularly low in the particularly dry regions in the north-east of the country.

-to the report (in German) |
+to the report (25 May 2019) |

 2018